userlike/messenger/README.md

 }
 ```

-You can then then pass the externalToken configuration when calling the mount() function of our Messenger API:
+You can then pass the externalToken configuration when calling the mount() function of our Messenger API:

 ```typescript
 api.mount({